studiovincentstraub/phenofhy/README.md

 `Phenofhy` folder.
 The TRE should contain a single `Phenofhy/` directory that includes the beta modules, which can be optionally nested inside a `applets/` folder.

+## Documentation

+Explore the full Phenofhy documentation here: https://studiovincentstraub.github.io/Phenofhy/

+Where to start on the documentation website?

+- New to Phenofhy or OFH phenotype analysis?
+Begin with "About" and then the "Quickstart" for a smooth introduction.
+- Got your own data?
+After "About" and "Quickstart", you are ready to dive in and start analyzing.
+- Looking for more?
+Check out the example workflows and API reference to deepen your understanding.

 ## Example workflow

 ```python